John Roest

 Understanding Immutability in Java

-Why is Immutability Important?
+Why Immutability Matters#

-Example 1: Creating an Immutable Class
+Example 1: Immutable Class#

 public final class Person {